Until My Heart Caves In

 Until My Heart Caves In is the eighth studio album by Audio Adrenaline and the final album with Mark Stuart as the lead vocalist.
-The album was released on Tuesday, August 30, 2005 on ForeFront Records and went on to win the Grammy Award for Rock Gospel Album of the Year.
+The album was released on August 30, 2005 on ForeFront Records and went on to win the Grammy Award for Rock Gospel Album of the Year.

 Concept and development

 Frontman Mark Stuart commented on the meaning of the album:

 "Until My Heart Caves In is about living for God until your body collapses.
 It's about never giving up, even when you feel like it.
 So many people aren't living with a fire in their hearts on a day-to-day basis...
 We should be living like warriors and get out there worried less about the nice clothes and plastic personas and more about getting on the edge, living with authentic and real passion."

 After guitarist Tyler Burkum took lead vocals on several songs on Worldwide, this album features Burkum singing lead on more than half of the album.
 Five months after the album was released, Mark Stuart announced the band would be disbanding, due to the stress of touring on Mark Stuart's vocal cords.